 mydlink Service: Displays whether your device is registered with a mydlink account or not.
+If you are registered, your mydlink e-mail address will be displayed.

-Register mydlink Click to go to the mydlink website to register or edit your Settings: settings.
+Register mydlink Click to go to the mydlink website to register or edit your Service: settings.
+Please refer to page 19 for the registration steps.

-Advanced

-Virtual Server
+Advanced Virtual Server